Library language: What does it all mean?

-Hospital libraries: Our library catalogue shows items which are located in all our Cardiff University Libraries and also in hospital libraries throughout Wales.
+Hospital libraries: Our library catalogue shows items which are located in all our Cardiff University Libraries (log in required) and also in hospital libraries throughout Wales.
 This is because we have lots of students and staff from the College of Biomedical & Life Sciences who work or undertake placements in Welsh hospitals.
 You can request to borrow items from the hospital libraries if we do not have them in one of Cardiff University's libraries.
 Please ask at your home library for details.

 Impact Factor: This relates to journals .
 The impact factor of a journal tells you the average number of times that articles from that journal were cited in other articles over the previous two years.
 It can be used as a guide to a journal's influence.
 Academics may try to publish their research in a journal with a high impact factor.

 Index: You will find an index at the back of a textbook.
 It is an alphabetical list telling you the detailed contents of the book and the relevant page numbers.